glassCodeBender/SexyScraper/README.md

 SuperScraper.py uses Python 2.7 and has mechanize, BeautifulSoup4 and urllib2 dependencies.
 It is a web-scraper that I'm using to create a giant list of known DLLs, processes, and descriptions of the programs that use them.
 Because the web-site is huge, the program creates an anonymous browser that erases cookies, changes useragent, and changes IP address.
 Before using the anonymous browser, the web-site blocked my IP address.

 Arguments:
-(1) Letter that the program begins with.
+(1) Letter that the process or DLL begins with.
 (2) The amount of pages that the web-site contains.

 Example Usage: